ThatOSDev/thalc/README.md

 For windows users, as long as your gcc.exe (mingw) is in your path, you should be able to just simply run the bat file.

+UPDATE LOG 8/27/2023 : Embedded Font as a C source file

   ![That Calculator](progress.png)